A man was sentenced today in relation to a fail-to-stop collision which killed an elderly man in Haringey in 2017 - UKNIP

 Detectives from the Serious Collision Investigation Unit began a meticulous investigation to piece together the events from that night.

-Singh’s phone number was identified and he was found to have made 53 phone calls between 01:37hrs and2.39am .
+Singh’s phone number was identified and he was found to have made 53 phone calls between 01:37hrs and 02:39hrs.
 38 of those calls were to one number and the rest to four different phone numbers, proving that he could not have been asleep during that period, as he had claimed.
 The actual phone he used has never been recovered.

 Officers also found Singh had substantial swelling to his eye when arrested, believed to have been caused by the collision.
 CCTV from the night before did not appear to show any such injury.
 The clothing he had been wearing was also found to be different on arrest.